 Teaching Commons > Teaching Guides > Technology > Desire2Learn > Tools > More Tools > OneNote Class Notebook

 OneNote Class Notebook is an External Learning Tool that allows for collaboration and sharing of materials and assignments through OneNote.
-Using OneNote Class Notebook, instructors can provide readings and handouts, assign activities, access student work, and facilitate asynchronous collaboration between students (see
+Once OneNote Class Notebook has been

 Office 365 Education Plus for DePaul.

 To provide students with an access point for OneNote Class Notebook, add a link to the class in D2L.